 It’s important to note that the lacing techniques described here aren’t a substitute for getting the right fit when you buy your boots.
-For that you need to see a combat/hiking footwear specialist ie Crossfire .
-It is also important to note that these are not the only methods, in fact I am sure you will have your own tried and tested ones.
+For that, you need to see a combat or hiking footwear specialist such as Crossfire.
+It is also important to note that these are not the only methods, in fact, I am sure you will have your own tried and tested ones.
 If you do, please feel free to share.

 Simple and versatile, it can keep your heel from slipping.

 When your heel is slipping excessively as you stomp, you probably have too much interior volume at the top of your foot.
 Cinch down your boot and hold it in place with two surgeon’s knots: Once secured, these hold fast where they’re placed and won’t work themselves loose.

 - Pull out any slack in the laces, snugging the boot over the top of your foot.

 - Locate the two pairs of lace hooks closest to the point where the top of your foot begins to flex forward; you’ll be tying a surgeon’s knot at each of these pairs.